 - CMMC 2.0 reduces from 5 levels to 3, aligns better with NIST, allows annual self-assessment for Level 1 and some Level 2, and reduces complexity and costs while maintaining robust cybersecurity requirements.

-What is CMMC?
+What is CMMC compliance?

 The Cybersecurity Maturity Model Certification, CMMC for short, is a unified cybersecurity framework developed by the Department of Defense, USA, to protect the Federal Contract Information (FCI) and Controlled Unclassified Information (CUI) at every step across the DoD’s supply chain.

-Why is CMMC compliance important?
+Why is CMMC compliance crucial for organizations?

 Its primary goal is to protect sensitive government information, including FCI and CUI, while also strengthening the security of the defense supply chain.